jshannon63/cobalt/README.md

   __100% PHPUnit test coverage__

-  __Among the fastest PHP autowired containers available__
+  __One of the fastest PHP dynamic autowired containers available__

 See [kocsismate/php-di-container-benchmarks](https://github.com/kocsismate/php-di-container-benchmarks) test results [here](https://rawgit.com/kocsismate/php-di-container-benchmarks/master/var/benchmark.html)

-Cobalt was created to push the performance limits on what a PHP dynamic autowired DI/IoC application container can achieve.
+Cobalt was created to push the performance limits on what a PHP based dynamic autowired DI container can achieve.
 The Container::class implements the PSR-11 ContainerInterface and provides many of the features found in more notable container projects.
 Additionally, dependency caching capabilities make the Cobalt container a great choice for performance intensive applications.
 Cobalt and its simplistic code are perfect for learning or for use within projects or frameworks.

 The Cobalt service container has the following features:

 1. Single class container implementing the PSR-11 ContainerInterface.
-2. Allows for ArrayAccess on container bindings.
+2. ArrayAccess methods for container bindings.
-3. Automatic constructor injection of type-hinted dependencies.
+3. Constructor injection of type-hinted dependencies.
-4. Dependency injection through a bind method Closure.
+4. Dependency injection through bind method closures.
 5. Autowired dependency resolution using Reflection.
 6. Top down inversion of control (IoC).
-7. Shared instances (singletons).
+7. Shared mode option (singleton only).
-8. Abstract class bound to a concrete implementation simplifies code.
-9. Bind existing instances into the container.
+8. Bind existing instances into the container.
-10. A self-binding global container instance.
+9. A self-binding global container instance.
-11. Optional dependency caching for blazing fast speed.
-12. Optional shared only (singleton) mode.
-13. Exhaustive source code documentation.

-Apology: I realize there are entirely too many source comments.
-These are meant for new developers who might appreciate them.
-They will most certainly help anyone looking to fully understand the inner workings of a modern service container.

 ## Installation
 ```